The official blog of the DC Commission on the Arts & Humanities

 Full Spectrum: The Prolific Master within Loïs Mailou Jones

-Full Spectrum: The Prolific Master within Loïs Mailou Jones will open on Monday, November 3.
+Full Spectrum: The Prolific Master within Loïs Mailou Jones opened on Monday, November 3.
 A special exhibition exploring milestones in the life and artistic career of Loïs Mailou Jones.

 The DC Commission on the Arts and Humanities (DCCAH) presents a special exhibition exploring milestones in the life and artistic career of Loïs Mailou Jones.
-Full Spectrum: The Prolific Master within Loïs Mailou Jones will open on Monday, November 3, with a reception on the artist’s own birthday.
-The exhibit will feature paintings, drawings, and prints showing the evolutionary progression of work created over seven decades of her career.
+Full Spectrum: The Prolific Master within Loïs Mailou Jones opened on Monday, November 3, with a reception on the artist’s own birthday.
+The exhibit features paintings, drawings, and prints showing the evolutionary progression of work created over seven decades of her career.
 Curated by DCCAH Resident Curator Zoma Wallace, Full Spectrum will be on view through January 30, 2015.
 The exhibition and its programming are free and open to the public.

 Opening Reception: Monday, November 3, 2014, 6 PM – 8 PM